 Many of these factors are beyond our control.
 If we are not successful with respect to one or more of these factors in a timely manner or at all, we could experience significant delays or an inability to successfully commercialize Nefecon, which would materially harm our business.
-In addition, even if we were to obtain approval, regulatory authorities may approve Nefecon for fewer or more limited indications than we request, may not approve the price we intend to charge for our products, may grant approval contingent on the performance of costly post-marketing clinical trials, may approve a product candidate with a label that does not include the labeling claims necessary or desirable for the successful commercialization of that product candidate or we could lose approval if Part B, the post-approval phase of NeflgArd does not validate proteinuria as a surrogate marker to the satisfaction of the regulatory agencies.
+In addition, even if we were to obtain approval, regulatory authorities may approve Nefecon for fewer or more limited indications than we request, may not approve the price we intend to charge for our products, may grant approval contingent on the performance of costly post-marketing clinical trials, may approve a product candidate with a label that does not include the labeling claims necessary or desirable for the successful commercialization of that product candidate or we could lose approval if Part B, the post-approval phase of NefIgArd does not confirm Nefecon's long-term renal benefit to the satisfaction of the regulatory agencies.
 Any of the foregoing scenarios could materially harm the commercial prospects for Nefecon.
 If we are not successful in commercializing Nefecon, or are significantly delayed in doing so, our business will be materially harmed.

-The regulatory approval processes of the FDA, the EMA and comparable foreign regulatory authorities are lengthy, time consuming and inherently unpredictable, and if we are ultimately unable to obtain regulatory approval for Nefecon or future product candidates, our business will be substantially harmed.
+The regulatory approval processes of the FDA, the EMA and comparable foreign regulatory authorities are lengthy, time consuming and inherently unpredictable, and if we are ultimately unable to obtain acceptance for filing and regulatory approval for Nefecon or future product candidates, our business will be substantially harmed.